 Also worth a visit is the Sheki Caravanserai.
 The word «Caravanserai» comes from the Persian language and means caravan yard.
 These facilities were located along the whole Silk Road between orient and occident.
 The commercial travelers used the Caravanserai to stay overnight, to get new food, to exchange ideas and to trade.

 The Sheki Caravanserai consists of two parts «Yukhary» and «Ashaghy», which means upper and lower caravanserai.
 The buildings were built in the 18th and 19th centuries and are well preserved.

 The Sheki Caravanserai was built in the 18th and 19th centuries.

 The lower Caravanserai has 242 rooms and is more than 8,000 square meters in size.
 Since 1988, there has been a hotel and a restaurant with traditional Azerbaijani cuisine.
 In the upper, 6,000 square meters, Caravanserai, there are more than 300 rooms.
 However, it is not used as a hotel, but can of course be visited.

 Private tour to Sheki

-Are you interested in a private tour to Sheki or to any other place in Azerbaijan?
-Tell us about your ideas and immediately get an offer without obligation.
+Are you interested in a tailor-made tour to Sheki?
+Tell us about your ideas and get an individual, customized offer without obligation.